Donald Trump’s Former Driver, Noel Cintron, Sues Organization For Unpaid Overtime

 — The African Voice (@teddyeugene) July 9, 2018

-And of the two raises, the one in 2010 was a trick: even though Cintron received a raise, he also lost health benefits.
+And of the two raises, the one in 2010 was supposedly a trick.
+Even though Cintron received a raise, he also lost health benefits.
 So it was like not getting a raise at all, but actually a huge demotion.
 The health benefits saved Trump $17,866 a year in premium payments.
-This meant that Cintron’s salary was effectively reduced to around $57,134 or so, but likely his salary took an even bigger hit after taxes and finding his own insurance to enroll in.
+This meant that Cintron’s salary was effectively reduced to around $57,134 or so, but possibly his salary took an even bigger hit after taxes and finding his own insurance to enroll in.

 Noel Cintron—Trumps personal driver for more than 25 years and a registered Republican—Sue’s Trump Org for unpaid overtime.
 Trump didn’t pay him overtime and raised his salary twice in 15 years, clawing back the second raise by cutting off his health benefits. – Bloomberg pic.twitter.com/PgV97noQjX